Sailboat From U.S. Teen's Doomed Round-The-World Attempt Found Drifting Off Australia

 "The worst thing to think about was all those great times, they were all gone now and my trip was over, no more sunsets on Wild Eyes, no more surfing, no more world adventures.
 It was hard."

-With the Wild Eyes now found, her father, Laurence Sunderland, said that he shares his daughter's curiosity and sentiments about the boat — but that as a family, "We've all moved on."
+With the Wild Eyes now found, her father said he shares his daughter's curiosity and sentiments about the boat — but that as a family, "We've all moved on."

-Still, he said, when he and Abby began texting about the discovery, "She wanted to know if it could be fixed up — just joking, of course."
+Still, Laurence Sunderland said that when he and Abby began texting about the discovery, "she wanted to know if it could be fixed up — just joking, of course."

-In South Australia, the government has issued a mariners' warning to beware of the partially submerged sailboat, giving its last known position and urging " extreme caution."
+In South Australia, the government has issued a mariners' warning to beware of the partially submerged sailboat, giving its last known position and urging "extreme caution."
 Despite its status as a navigation hazard and abandoned vessel, Wild Eyes will be left to drift; officials say they won't interfere with it unless it threatens other watercraft or washes ashore.